Literacy & Maths

 Reading

-- Use texts as a source to enhance knowledge and understanding of vocabulary.
+• Use texts as a resource to enhance knowledge and understanding of vocabulary.

 Children are encouraged to demonstrate their reading fluency using a paired reading approach to give pupils the opportunity to read for a sustained period of time, every day.

-Pupils are assessed on a regular basis and are given a specific reading age, this allows us to closely match the texts that the pupils are accessing against their current level.
-Reading assessments are carried out on a regular basis to track how much progress pupils are making.
+Pupils are assessed every 6 weeks and are given a specific reading age.
+This allows us to closely match the texts that the pupils are accessing against their current level to ensure that pupils are able to access the texts along with a level of challenge.
+This allows pupils

-Children read to an adult several times a week in school either 1:1 or within lesson according to their needs; we ask that parents and carers support their child at home by hearing their child read daily.
+Children read to an adult several times a week in school, either 1:1 or within lessons according to their needs; we ask that parents and carers' children at home to hear their child read daily.

 Phonics